 - Memento cycling jersey and water bottle

-- Option to upgrade to include a support vehicle in case you might like to shorten distances
+- Optional upgrade to include a full-time support vehicle

 Are self-guided tours suitable for children?

-It all depends on the kids (and the parents!).
-If you have previous experience cycling with your children, and feel confident in their skill, then of course we will make all necessary arrangements for them to join you.
+It depends on the kids (and parents!)
+If you have previous experience cycling with your children and feel confident in their skill, then we can make all necessary arrangements for them to join you.

-If they are very young, we can accommodate your bikes with tagalongs or even children seats.
+For very young children, we can equip bikes with tagalongs or even child’s seats.